-PLEASE NOTE: Details on these curriculum pages are correct for students currently in Year 11 or above (2016/17 academic year).
-Curriculum changes affecting Years 7 to 10 will be uploaded to the website as soon as possible.
+PLEASE NOTE: Details on these curriculum pages are correct for students currently in Year 12 or above (2017/18 academic year).

 KEY STAGE 5 CURRICULUM

 DOCUMENTS: Sixth Form Prospectus (current Y12) | Sixth Form Coursework Booklet

 N.B.
 Please note that these documents are updated and published annually on the school website.
 However, individual web pages are updated as soon as amendments occur - for example due to DfE curriculum changes.
 Therefore, wherever differences occur, information on the web pages should be taken as being the most up-to-date version.

 Since 2007, Colyton Grammar School’s three-year Sixth Form has provided a distinctive programme that has allowed students to develop interests and take opportunities that would be impossible on a conventional two-year programme.
 It provides a depth of study that is an ideal preparation for the demanding university courses so many students wish to apply for.
 It also gives them the opportunity to achieve a portfolio of qualifications that reflects the breadth of their abilities, interests and personal qualities.